Azure/azure-kusto-microhack/README.md

 #### Task 1: Prepare interactive dashboards with ADX Dashboard

-Using Dashboard feature of Azure Data Explorer, build a dashboard using outputs of any 5 queries (on LogisticsTelemetryHistorical table) that you have created in the previous challenges with the following improvements:
+Using the Dashboard feature of Azure Data Explorer, build a dashboard using outputs of any 5 queries (on LogisticsTelemetryHistorical table) that you have created in the previous challenges with the following improvements:
   - Add filter on the dashboard so that the user can choose the timespan
   - Add filter on the dashboard so that the user can choose the transportation mode